Medicare Supplement Plan G vs Plan F

 The Future Of Plan F

-Those who have plan F can remain on their plan indefinitely.
-The insurance companies will not be allowed to sell plan F to new clients.
+Those who have Plan F can remain on their Plan indefinitely.
+The insurance companies will not be allowed to sell Plan F to new clients.
 This will causes problems.
-When a health insurance company no longer takes on younger, healthy clients there is no one offset the aging folks on the plan.
-What we will see is high rate increases for the people who have decided to remain on plan F. Just another reason to go with plan G.
+When a health insurance company no longer takes on younger, healthy clients there is no one to offset the aging folks on the Plan.
+What we will see is high rate increases for the people who have decided to remain on Plan F. Just another reason to go with Plan G.

 Compare Rates Between Plan F and Plan G

 It is important to do all your research and gather rates from all the insurance companies in your state.
-Without the help of an independent broker this would be a very time consuming task.
+Without the help of an independent broker, this would be a very time-consuming task.
 Luckily, we specialize in helping folks with their Medigap needs.
-We are contracted with all the top rated carriers in each state and can show you a comparison of all the carriers so you can choose what plan makes the most sense for you.
+We are contracted with all the top-rated carriers in each state and can show you a comparison of all the carriers so you can choose what Plan makes the most sense for you.
 Check out Plan G with Mutual Of Omaha, Aetna, and Cigna before making a decision.

 Medicare Supplement Plans